-Much of this debate is unnecessary and is based on a misunderstanding of the Scriptures.
+Much of the debate over easy believism is unnecessary and is based on a misunderstanding of the Scriptures.
 The Bible is clear that salvation is by grace alone, through faith alone, in Christ alone.
 The essence of this doctrine is found in Ephesians 2:8–9: “For by grace are you saved, through faith, and that not of yourselves.
 It is the gift of God, not of works, lest any man should boast.”
 So we see that faith, given as a gift by God, is what saves us.
 But the next verse tells of the results of that salvation: “For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”
 Rather than being saved by some easy act of our own wills, we are saved by the hand of God Almighty, by His will and for His use.
 We are His servants, and from the moment of salvation by faith, we embark on a journey of pre-ordained good works that are the evidence of that salvation.
 If there is no evidence of growth and good works, we have reason to doubt that salvation ever truly took place.
 “Faith without works is dead” (James 2:20), and a dead faith is not a saving faith.

-Faith alone does not mean that some believers follow Christ in a life of discipleship, while others do not.
-The “others” here refers to a separate category of believer known as the “carnal Christian,” a completely unscriptural concept.
-Believers in the idea of the carnal Christian say that a person may receive Christ as Savior during a time of decision or religious experience, but never manifest any evidence of a changed life.
-This is a false and dangerous teaching.
-It provides a convenient excuse for the person who does not want to follow Christ.
-Such a person is lulled into a false sense of security thinking he/she has eternal life.
+“Faith alone” does not mean that some believers follow Christ in a life of discipleship, while others do not.
+The concept of the “carnal Christian,” as a separate category of non-spiritual believer, is completely unscriptural.
+The idea of the carnal Christian says that a person may receive Christ as Savior during a religious experience but never manifest evidence of a changed life.
+This is a false and dangerous teaching in that it excuses various ungodly lifestyles: a man may be an unrepentant adulterer, liar, or thief, but he’s “saved” because he prayed a prayer as a child; he’s just a “carnal Christian.”
 The Bible nowhere supports the idea that a true Christian can remain carnal for an entire lifetime.
-Rather, God’s Word presents only two categories of people, Christians and non-Christians, believers and unbelievers, those who have bowed to the Lordship of Christ and those who have not (see John 3:36; Romans 6:17–18; 2 Corinthians 5:17; Galatians 5:18–24; Ephesians 2:1–5; 1 John 1:5–7; 2:3–4).
+Rather, God’s Word presents only two categories of people: Christians and non-Christians, believers and unbelievers, those who have bowed to the Lordship of Christ and those who have not (see John 3:36; Romans 6:17–18; 2 Corinthians 5:17; Galatians 5:18–24; Ephesians 2:1–5; 1 John 1:5–7; 2:3–4).